Hammersmith Bridge: Partial reopenings

-2024: partial reopening

 In February 2024, Hammersmith & Fulham Council reopened the central vehicle lane to cyclists for 10 weeks from 13 February 2024, while construction was paused to allow the repair of a 130 m steel gantry damaged in a collision with a boat, MV Emerald of London, in December 2023.
 The last stage was to replace the mechanical bearings on the four corner pedestals of the bridge, after which the council would "review e-mobility options to shuttle residents across the bridge, notably the elderly or disabled".
 In January 2024, the cost of repairing the bridge had increased to £250 million (US$316 million).
 A day later, London Mayor Sadiq Khan said that "I do want that bridge fit for purpose for vehicles" but neither Hammersmith & Fulham Council nor TfL had the money to make it so.
 TfL's 2024 Business Plan did not include funding for the bridge.

-2025: roadway reopened to pedestrians and cyclists

 After work on the hangers that link the bridge deck to its suspension chains, the roadway was resurfaced.
 Its deck is of plywood boards, bolted to timber supports; worn boards and some of the timbers were replaced, at a cost of £2.9 million.
 The bridge reopened to pedestrians and cyclists in April 2025, with the roadway divided into wide pedestrian and cycle lanes.
 Pedestrians can also use the two outer footways.